geomarker-io/codec/tests/testthat/_snaps/codec_metadata.md

                              "a field or set of fields that uniquely identifies each row" foreignKey
-                              "a field or set of fields that connect to a separate table" missingValues
+                              "a field or set of fields that connect to a separate table"
-                           "a list object, one for each column, containing the following"

       $fields
                                                                                                                                                            name